Venafi/cert-manager-venafi-demo/README.md

 4. Edit /charts/venafi-issuer/values.yaml file and configure your TPP\Cloud connection parameters there.
 You also can disable issuers by setting their enable parameter to "false"

+5. Edit credentials section in Makefile and  set your Cloud or TPP credentials (or both)

 6. If you were trying cert-manager before please cleanup your previous installation: make clean

 7. Run: `make install`